Credit Cards Minimum Credit Balance

-All cardholders are required to maintain a Minimum Credit Balance of the spending limit allocated to the card, i.e. if you have been allocated a spending limit of GBP 1,000, you will be required to maintain a Minimum Credit Balance in your bank account of GBP 1,000
+All Visa Credit card holders are required to maintain a Minimum Credit Balance of the spending limit allocated to the card, i.e. if you have been allocated a spending limit of GBP 1,000, you will be required to maintain a Minimum Credit Balance in your bank account of GBP 1,000

-The Minimum Credit Balance must be maintained for a period of seven (calendar) days after our receipt of all the cards linked to your Debiting Account(s) should you no longer require the use of your Visa Cards, also, in the event that you should decide to close all your accounts held with us.
-In addition, you must inform the Bank on any ‘regular’ or standing payments drawn against the cancelled card.
-It is the cardholder responsibility to terminate these contract(s) with merchants linked to a ‘pending for closure’ card.
+The Minimum Credit Balance must be maintained for a period of at least seven (calendar) days after our receipt of all the cards linked to your Debiting Account(s) should you no longer require the use of your Visa Cards, also, if you should decide to close all your accounts held with us.
+In addition, you must inform the Bank of any ‘regular’ or standing payments drawn against the cancelled card.
+It is the cardholder's responsibility to terminate these contract(s) with merchants linked to a ‘pending for closure’ card.

 All transactions will be converted to the Billing Currency of the card according to an exchange rate set by Visa International.
 Should a transaction be made outside the country of the Billing Currency of the card and you use an account to settle your Visa Transactions in a currency other than that of the Billing Currency of the card, you will find that Currency Conversion is effected twice on a single transaction.